 Then in shot 515 Jupiter is now suddenly a crescent and we must adjust orientation again due to difference in size and shadow.

-When, in shot 517, the pod bay door opens it is a duplication of shot 300 below, which is a reduplication of shot 224.
+When, in shot 517, the pod bay door opens it is a duplication of shot 300 below, which is a duplication of shot 224.

 In shot 300 we had been able to plainly see Dave's red helmet in the pod bay, though Dave was in the pod and wearing his red helmet.
 This has to have been deliberate, as in shot 517 the brightness around and behind the emerging pod has been enhanced and we are unable to see any details in the pod bay behind.
-What we do see is a darkened flight deck, as if it has been abandoned and Dave is leaving the Discovery One prepared to not return.
+What we do see is a darkened flight deck.

 518 A bright portion of Jupiter fills the whole bottom screen.
 5 heavenly bodies form a straight line above it, centrally, toward the top of the screen.
 (2:00:49)